BiscuitOS/Kernel/tools/demo/mmu/addressing/paging/right/README.md

    Access rights depend on the value of CR4.SMAP:

-   * If CR4.SMAP = 0, data may be read from any user-mode address
+   * If CR4.SMAP = 0, data may be read from any user-mode address with a protection key for which read access is permitted.

+   * If CR4.SMAP = 1, access rights depend on the value of EFLAGS.AC and
+     whether the access is implicit or explicit:

+     -- If EFLAGS.AC = 1 and the access is explicit, data may be read from any user-mode address with a protetion key for which read access is permitted.

+     -- If EFLAGS.AC = 0 or access is implicit, data may not be read from any user-mode address.